ivan-guerra/pragmatic_programmer_exercises/README.md

 # The Pragmatic Programmers: Exercises for Programmers

-This repo contains Rust solutions to the coding exercises provided in [The Pragmatic Programmers: Exercises for Programmers][1].
+This repo contains Rust solutions to coding challenges 1-48 in [The Pragmatic
+Programmers: Exercises for Programmers][1].

 To run any single solution, use the following command: